 To find out if your sessions with me can be covered, please contact your insurance or extended health benefits program first.
 You can give them the following information: Leanna Madill is a Registered Professional Counsellor, registered with Canadian Professional Counsellor’s Association; registration number #3618.

-The convenience of having your counselling session by Skype allows you to navigate a busy schedule with work or family and still get the support you deserve.
+The convenience of having your counselling session online allows you to navigate a busy schedule with work or family and still get the support you deserve.
 This counselling method is also cost effective since no travel is required to get to and from an office.
-As well, counselling by Skype allows you to experience your process from the comfort of your own home and sometimes people feel more open to sharing their struggles with a counsellor who they won’t run into at the local store.
+As well, counselling online allows you to experience your process from the comfort of your own home and sometimes people feel more open to sharing their struggles with a counsellor who they won’t run into at the local store.